mohoff/ethx/README.md

 - Add historic gas stats from ethgasstation for that time (-5,+5min)
 - From/To details: activity indicator, #tx since then, #tx overall, tx every Xh on avg, total ETH moved.
 Activity last 1h,24h,1d,1w,1m,1y,alltime --> activity horizontal bar with dots
+- Refactor some parts to use websocket-provider to ease network load
 - Gas usage in the block: bar graph (limit, used, this tx) --> With correct x-offset of _current tx_?
 - Show line numbers in data output
 - Make use of `tx.transactionIndex` --> Can we derive miner's priority in including a tx into the block?